viashchuk/tooltip-generator/README.md

 ## Tooltip Generator
 > A tool to generate css code for tooltips

-You urgently need a tooltip, but are you so lazy to do it?
+Do you urgently need a tooltip, but you are lazy to do it from scratch?
 There is a way out!
 This tool allows you to generate CSS and HTML code with a simple set of actions in the right sidebar that you can simply copy and paste 😉

-I hope it saves you time!
+I hope it will save you time!

 <kbd>
     <img src="public/demo.gif" alt="Demo video">